vkenyaz/vilyaemsetup/README.md

 * "cli" - Installs only the command-line environment, helpful for:
     - Setting up a SSH environment
     - Improving the experience of Termux
-    - Allowing you to use your typical desktop environment, but with a
+    - Allowing you to use your typical desktop environment, but with this command-line experience.

 ```bash
 bash <( curl -fsSL https://codeberg.org/knyz/vilyaemsetup/raw/branch/master/cli)